 The 2021 edition awards thirteen* laureates from the countries participating in this cycle.

 Brussels, 18 May 2021.
-The European Union Prize for Literature (EUPL) recognises emerging fiction writers from the European Union and beyond.
+Until 2021, the European Union Prize for Literature (EUPL) recognises emerging fiction writers from the European Union and beyond.
 Engaging the 41 countries participating in the Creative Europe programme of the European Union, the Prize celebrates 41 outstanding new literary talents across a cycle of three years.
 Spotlighting the creativity and the immense and diverse wealth of Europe’s contemporary literature in the field of fiction, EUPL aims to promote the circulation of literature within Europe and encourage greater interest in non-national literary works.

 The 2021 edition awards thirteen* laureates from the countries participating in this cycle.